turingschool/front-end-curriculum/lessons/module-2/this-is-confusing.md

 ## [Slides](https://drive.google.com/open?id=1oF5k17fEaN_I4KIQOdBK-eEaNBf_S0_DrZhFzbPrA2w)

+## Vocab

+- `Invoke` / `Execute` To run a function. e.g., "I've invoked the function here"
+- `Declare` To write a function definition.
+Usually distinct from function execution
+- `Constructor Function` The function called to create a new instance of an object.
+Usually contains the code to set up the object

 ## Introduction

 The keyword `this` in javascript can be confusing.
 Depending on where `this` is used in code, it can refer to different things.